Lauri Lahesalu: Career

-Lahesalu started playing ice hockey for the club THK-88 who were local to him, after seeing an advertisement for players for the new club in a newspaper.
+Lahesalu started playing ice hockey for the club THK-88, who were local to him, after seeing an advertisement for players for the new club in a newspaper.
 He went on to make his international debut for the Estonia men's national ice hockey team on February 13, 1998, in a Codan Cup match against Denmark in Rödovre, which ended in a 7-7 draw.
 He was credited with his first assist for the Estonian national team on April 16 of that year, in the World Cup match against the Netherlands in Jesenice, in a match which finished 4-2.
 He scored his first international goal on April 6, 2002, in a World Cup match against Israel in Cape Town, South Africa.
 Lahesalu later served as team captain for the Estonian team.

 He moved from Estonia to Finland and represented both the Tappara in Tampere, and Pori Ässäte U20 teams and later various Mestis clubs, including six SM-Liiga games for Oulu Kärpate in the 2003-2004 season.
 In the 2004-2005 season, he played for the Odense Bulldogs in Denmark.

 Lahesalu spent eleven seasons in France and became the national champion twice, including winning the Ligue Magnus as a member of Dragons de Rouen in 2013.
 He also played club ice hockey in France in Angers for Ducs d'Angers.
-He stopped playing club hockey after the 2015-2016 season, in order to prolong his international career with Estonia, keeping himself fit with daily gym sessions.
+He stopped playing club hockey after the 2015-2016 season in order to prolong his international career with Estonia, keeping himself fit with daily gym sessions.

-He played for Estonia in recordbreaking 182 international matches.
+He played for Estonia in a record-breaking 182 international matches.
 His farewell game was held on 21 April 2025, against Lithuania at Tondiraba Ice Hall in the home Division I Group B pre-World Championship qualifiers.
 The game saw Estonia defeating Lithuania 3-2.
 In his honour, Lahesalu saw his pennant with the number 182 (to represents the number of games he played for the national team) hoisted onto the ceiling of the rink, an honour that had previously also been bestowed to long-serving national team members Aleksandr Petrov and Andrei Makrov.